bmeme/docker-ansible-rockylinux/README.md

 Rockylinux "Ansible Ready" Packaged by Bmeme
 =========

-Rockylinux "Ansible Ready" images based on [official Rockylinux repository](https://hub.docker.com/_/rockylinux), currently used by Bmeme for its `molecule` tests during Ansible Role development.
+Rockylinux "Ansible Ready" images based on [official Rocky Enterprise Software Foundation repository](https://hub.docker.com/r/rockylinux/rockylinux), currently used by Bmeme for its `molecule` tests during Ansible Role development.

 ## What is contained in the images
 * ansible-core